marek2222/net-core-linux/README.md

 In VS Code the only out of the box option is to create a new file and use the VS Code snippets (e.g. typing class and then TAB).

-Fortunately there’s a VS Code extension named “[C# Extensions]” (https://marketplace.visualstudio.com/items?itemName=jchannon.csharpextensions) which adds two options to the context menu on VS Code’s explorer view: “New C# Class” and “New C# Interface”.
+Fortunately there’s a VS Code extension named “[C# Extensions](https://marketplace.visualstudio.com/items?itemName=jchannon.csharpextensions)”  which adds two options to the context menu on VS Code’s explorer view: “New C# Class” and “New C# Interface”.

 This extension also adds the ability to generate a class’ constructor from properties, generate properties from the constructor and add read-only properties and initialize them (there are demos of this in the extension’s page).